simulations & Games

 DDBrix - A Leading Management Game to Discover and Deploy DDMRP

-This is a role simulation game, where participant have to manage a supply chain with the following objectives : deliver customer on time and at the lowest total supply chain costs..
+This is a role simulation game where participants have to manage a supply chain with the following objectives : deliver customer on time and at the lowest total supply chain costs..

 Participants play in pairs, on a computer-based simulation.
 Each group compete against the others, in managing a leather goods workshop.
 They must deliver the right quantity on-time while maximizing profit.
 Players will manage purchases, resources and discover bottleneck and Drum-Buffer-Rope concepts.

 AGILEA and the Demand Driven Institute (DDI) announced the co-branding and distribution of 2 serious games.
 These simulations will help participants understand the Demand Driven environment and mechanisms.
 Each simulation is run as a separate event.